Legal recognition of sign languages: Russia

+Russian Sign Language (Русский жестовый язык) has had legal recognition since 2012.
+Since the federal Law on Protection of People with Disabilities passed and the UN Convention on the Rights of Persons with Disabilities was implemented, services in Russian Sign Language have been greatly expanded.
+A UN report in 2018 noted that, for example, between 40 and 240 hours of free interpretation are provided to each individual per year in Russia.

 Slovakia

 Slovak Sign Language was recognised in 1995 by law.

 South Africa

-South African Sign Language (SASL) is not specifically recognised as an official language by the country's constitution, and the phrase "sign language" is used generically.
+Until 2023, South African Sign Language (SASL) was not specifically recognised as an official language by the country's constitution.
+The phrase "sign language" is used generically.

 On 13 November 2009, the Constitutional Review Committee met to explore the possibility of upgrading SASL to South Africa's 12th official language.
-In May 2022 the 18th Constitutional Amendment Bill to make SASL an official language, was published for public comment.
+In May 2022 the 18th Constitutional Amendment Bill to make SASL an official language was published for public comment.
+In May 2023 the bill was voted on by parliament, and on 19 July 2023 it was signed into law as the Constitution Eighteenth Amendment Act of 2023.

+Provincial

+South African Sign Language is specifically recognised as a language that citizens should be able to access provincial services in 5 provinces through the following legislation: